 With the introduction of the concept of global water bankruptcy, the United Nations they gave a precise name to a structural condition: water use has steadily exceeded the capacity of natural systems to regenerate itIt is not a question of episodic scarcity, but of a consumption of the water capital which cannot be replenished in a timeframe compatible with human, environmental and economic needs.

-For theagriculture, this definition marks a profound paradigm shift.
+For agriculture, this definition marks a profound paradigm shift.

 Why water bankruptcy affects agriculture first and foremost

-The water bankruptcy makes clear a often underestimated aspect: a region may appear productive and irrigated, and still be in a condition of water unsustainability if withdrawals exceed the charging capacity over time.
+Water bankruptcy highlights an often overlooked aspect: a region can appear productive and irrigated, yet still find itself in a state of water unsustainability if withdrawals over time exceed recharge capacity.
 In these cases, agriculture is not using a renewable resource, but is consuming reserves accumulated over decades or centuries.

-The risk It's not just environmental.
-It's also economic And productive: agricultural systems built on non-regenerative water bases They are intrinsically fragile, exposed to sudden collapse when water capital is lacking.
+The risk isn't just environmental.
+It's also economic and productive.Agricultural systems built on non-regenerative water bases are inherently fragile, vulnerable to sudden collapse when water capital is lost.

 Beyond the drought, the end of the "return to normality"

-This scenario requires a profound review of agricultural strategies because crops, irrigation techniques, investments and policies can no longer be based on historical water supplies that no longer exist.
+This scenario requires a profound review of agricultural strategies because crops, irrigation techniques, investments and policies can no longer be based on historical water availability that no longer exists.

 The question is not how much water there is but how much is left